-This brief statement does not disclose all of the risks and other significant aspects of trading any financial derivatives (such as but not limited to, Forex, futures, options and CFDs).
+This brief statement does not disclose all of the risks and other significant aspects of trading any financial derivatives (such as but not limited to, foreign exchange, futures, options and CFDs).
 In light of the risks, you should undertake such transactions only if you understand the nature of the contracts (and contractual relationships) into which you are entering and the extent of your exposure to risk.
 Trading financial derivatives is not suitable for many members of the public.
 You should carefully consider whether trading is appropriate for you in light of your experience, objectives, financial resources and other relevant circumstances.

 The risk of loss in trading any contracts for difference, Forex and futures can be substantial.
 You should, therefore, carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.
 You should be aware of the following points: